grafana/agent/docs/sources/static/configuration/agent-management.md

     # A path to a directory where the remote configuration will be cached.
 The directory must be writeable.
     cache_location: <string>

-    # The namespace to use
+    # The namespace to use.
     namespace: <string>

     # Set of self-identifying labels used for snippet selection.